katalon-studio-samples/custom-junit-report-example/README.md

 }
 ```

-2. Mark our keywords those need to be separated as a test case in the JUnit report file
+2. Mark our keywords that need to be separated as a test case in the JUnit report file

 * The first way to do that is to use `@JUnitTestCase` annotation
 ```groovy